 LVN Salary in San Diego, CA

-San Diego LVNs earn a median salary of $67,080 per year ($32.25/hr) according to O*NET, sitting near the California state median and roughly 28% above the national median.
+Licensed Vocational Nurses in San Diego earn a median of $63,820 per year ($30.68/hour) according to O*NET — about 6% below the California state median but 11% above the national LPN/LVN median.

 LVN salary in San Diego guide icon